-- account.
-In particular, the injury rate was calculated as follows: Injury rate = number of accidents/hours worked1,000,000 - with the least positive environmental performance for the Company were chosen. - The calculation of greenhouse gas emissions was carried out using the following formula: GHG emissions = activity data (e.g. kWh of electricity) corresponding emission factor - The emission factors and GWPs used for the calculation of GHG emissions are as follows: Parameters Table (2017-2019) made available annually by the Ministry for the Environment, Land and Sea; - Residual Mixes" (2016-2018).
+For the calculation of the health and safety rates, injuries involving at least one day of absence were taken into account.
+In particular, the injury rate was calculated as follows: Injury rate = number of accidents/hours worked1,000,000

+If environmental data were available, conservative estimation approaches were used, i.e. the assumptions associated with the least positive environmental performance for the Company were chosen.

+The calculation of greenhouse gas emissions was carried out using the following formula: GHG emissions = activity data (e.g. kWh of electricity) corresponding emission factor

+The emission factors and GWPs used for the calculation of GHG emissions are as follows:

+The calculation of direct greenhouse gas emissions (Scope 1) used the emission factors in the National Standard Parameters Table (2017-2019) made available annually by the Ministry for the Environment, Land and Sea;

+The calculation of indirect greenhouse gas emissions (Scope 2) used the emission factors published by Terna in the document "International comparisons" (2015-2017) and by the Association of Issuing Bodies within "European Residual Mixes" (2016-2018).